 In excess of 50% of Lucky Star's fishmeal is manufactured to premium protein standards.
 This is sought by balanced feeds manufacturers to service the growing offshore mariculture and aquaculture industries.
-Both plants are certified by the regulatory agencies of China, the EU, Australia and Middle Eastern countries to enable fishmeal produced to enter the markets of those countries.
+The fishmeal plants are certified by the regulatory agencies of China, the EU, Australia and Middle Eastern countries to enable fishmeal produced to enter the markets of those countries.
 Fish oil is a by-product in the manufacture of fishmeal.

 The fish is harvested in the clean unpolluted waters of the Benguela Current and Agulhas Current Marine Ecosystems.
 Harvesting constraint limits are strictly enforced by government authorities employing sustainable fisheries strategies.
-Small pelagic fish are targeted by the fleet of 18 purse seine vessels and delivered to one of the three geographically strategically placed plants, thereby ensuring maximum freshness of raw material.
+Small pelagic fish are targeted by a fleet of 18 purse seine vessels and delivered to one of the three geographically strategically placed plants, thereby ensuring maximum freshness of raw material.

 There is strict in-house quality control with frequent analysis in our own laboratories ensuring efficient process control.
-In addition, every batch of fishmeal is also analysed by an independent accredited laboratory according to our customers' requirements.
+In addition, every batch of fishmeal is also analysed by an independent accredited laboratory according to customers' requirements.
 Our products have been tested for dioxin and PCBs and this analysis has confirmed that the levels are extremely low.